dry-rb/dry-schema/docsite/source/nested-data.html.md

 ```

-If you have a value that could be `nil` or an array of hashes, use the !nil? operator to check if the value is present:
+If you have a value that could be `nil` or an array of hashes, use the nil? operator to check if the value is present first:

 ```ruby
 # This allows "people": null or "people": [{ "name": "Alice", "age": 19 }, { "name": "Bob", "age": 20 }]